JeodC/EmulationStation-Tools/README.md

 Usage: ```python sorter.py``` and type your roms directory e.g. ```\\RG351P\roms```.
 The script will only scan the first subdirectory, not nested subdirectories.

 # Cleaner
-A simple python script to find and remove gamelist.xml.\* files.
+A simple python script to find and remove gamelist.xml.\* files (excluding gamelist.xml and gamelist.xml.old)

 Usage: ```python parser.py``` and type your roms directory e.g. ```\\RG351P\roms```.
 The script will only scan the first subdirectory, not nested subdirectories.
 Look for output.txt files in a folder created next to wherever you put _parser.py_.